 Telemedicine, Senior Communities and Home Health Care

-Faith-based Pennsylvania nonprofit Lutheran SeniorLife recently revealed that incorporating remote health monitoring into the lives of older residents in their senior living communities resulted in quicker medical responses following falls and other potential emergencies.
+Faith-based Pennsylvania nonprofit Lutheran SeniorLife revealed that incorporating remote health monitoring into the lives of older residents in their senior living communities resulted in quicker medical responses following falls and other potential emergencies.

 These benefits extend beyond senior living facilities.
 A quickly growing market for telemedicine, home health delivers health and education services directly to patients in their homes via telecommunication devices as a complement to conventional care.